lolevsky/AndroidThings/README.md

 # AndroidThings
-Simple project the demonstrate Android things and Firebase integration
+Simple project that demonstrate Android things and Firebase integration.